 If you want to take care of your skin and have it healthy and gorgeous at any age you need to look after it, protect it and do it every day.
-The earlier you start the better but it’s never too late.
+One of the best ways to do that is to use the power of antioxidants.

 As we get older our skin changes – and we do get fine lines and wrinkles, pigmentation, sun-damage and breakdown of collagen.
 This process is happening slowly from the day we are born and mostly how your skin looks depends on the kind of life you’ve lived.

 It is more complicated than just age.

 Around 10% to 20% of how your skin behaves is in your genes.
 The rest is down to the sun you have been exposed to and your exposure to free radicals.

 The sun is essential to life, and does amazing things such as vitamin D production.
 It also comes with inherent dangers in the form of ultra-violet radiation.

 Every day, sunny or cold, the sun impacts our exposed skin – our face, hands, neck and chest.